 From design problems like voids that don’t get enough, or any, spray, to low-pressure systems that fail to deliver nutrients efficiently as plant roots become more dense and crowded, this is one area where close monitoring is important.

-The old adage, “You get what you pay for,” is probably true here as well.
+The old adage, “You get what you pay for,” is true here as well.

 If you haven’t done it before, it’s a whole new approach to gardening.
 The error part can be frustrating, especially in the beginning.
-Thorough research and planning will help you avoid some potential problems and recognize others early, before they become critical.
+With careful research and planning, you can avoid potential problems and recognize others early on before they become critical.

 The technology is still developing: Aeroponic technology, although robust, may not be as focused on the casual indoor grower as one might expect looking at all the advancements in hydroponics over, say, the last 10 years.